ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 ```
 `get` returns the content or raises `Invalid_argument` if applied to `None`.
 `value` essentially behaves as `get`, except it must be called with a default
-value which will be returned of if applied to `None`. `fold` also needs to be
+value which will be returned if applied to `None`. `fold` also needs to be
 passed a default value that is returned when called on `None`, but it also
 expects a function that will be applied to the content of the option, when not
 empty.